c3sr/split-ner/README.md

 All model training / evaluations happens via run arguments specified in config (JSON) files.
 Since only code is shared, we provide a small ```dummy``` dataset here for ease of explanation.
 Any new dataset should be formatted and used in the same way.

 The dummy data is actually a small randomly sampled set of sentences from ```WNUT17``` corpus [website](https://noisy-text.github.io/2017/emerging-rare-entities.html) and is just being used for illustration.
+This should help the reader get the code up and runing, understand input/output data format and configure different train/eval scripts.

 Citation: